Non-discrimination, equal treatment and gender equality

-The legal framework for protection against discrimination in employment is provided by the Act on Anti-Discrimination.
+The legal framework for protection against discrimination in employment is provided by the Anti-Discrimination Act.

-An employer has the option of creating for these persons a protected workplace or a protected workshop.
+An employer has the option of creating a protected workplace or a protected workshop for these persons.

 Health and safety at work

-According to the Labour Code, the employer must ensure the health and safety of employees at work and provide the necessary protective work conditions, clothing and drinks.
+According to the Labour Code, the employer must ensure the health and safety of employees at work and provide the necessary protective and work facilities, clothing and drinks.

-The Act on Pension Insurance sets out the right to a basic mandatory pension scheme covering cases of old age, invalidity and death of a breadwinner.
+The Pension Schemes Act sets out the right to a basic mandatory pension scheme covering cases of old age, invalidity and death of a breadwinner.

-The Act on Employment regulates the operation of state employment policies, the aim of which is to achieve full employment and protection against unemployment.
+The Employment Act regulates the operation of state employment policies, the aim of which is to achieve full employment and protection against unemployment.

-The Act on Public Health Insurance regulates public health insurance and the scope and terms of health care provision and the method of stipulating prices and allowances in respect of medicines and foodstuffs for special therapeutic purposes that are covered by health insurance.
+The Public Health Insurance Act regulates public health insurance and the scope and terms of health care provision and the method of setting prices and allowances in respect of medicines and foodstuffs for special therapeutic purposes that are covered by health insurance.

 Information on employment and contracts of employment is available on the following links:

-Employment relations are regulated under the following basic rules:
+Employment relationships are regulated by the following basic rules: